yuvarajmadineni/music_app/README.md

   4.CSS
   5.Bootstrap4

-It consits album of songs of different languages and we can store the favorite songs in it and users last listened songs will stored in the user's profile, in user's profile there will be his profile picture and his language.
+It consits album of songs of different languages and we can store the favorite songs in it and users last listened songs will stored in the user's profile.